xvillaneau/adventofcode-python/aoc_2015/docs/day_10.md

         yield recursive_lns_length(string, i)
 ```

 This is a generator that yields the length of the given string at each step of the process (starting with the unmodified input).
-It then computes the length one by one using an internal recursive function.
+It then computes the lengths one by one using an internal recursive function.

-The inner `recursive_lns_cache` applies the transformation + split to the string, then builds its length at depth `n` by summing the length at depth `n - 1` of its descendents, recursively.
+The inner `recursive_lns_cache` transforms then splits the string, then computes its length at depth `n` by summing the lengths at depth `n - 1` of its direct descendents, calling itself recursively to do so.
 To initialize (or terminate?) the recursion, it also returns its own length at depth `0`.

 But surely this recursion grows uncontrollably, right?
 Each additional layer will require an exponential number of calls and our runtime will be poor, even if the look and say transformation is cached.
 And that would be correct, if it were not for one particular line of code.